-2.6 The DSTREAM firmware
+2.8 The DSTREAM firmware

-The DSTREAM firmware is located in the DSTREAM unit.
+The DSTREAM firmware is located in the DSTREAM debug and trace unit.
 It receives commands from the debugger and translates them into debug operations.

 The DSTREAM firmware contains specific sections of code for each ARM processor.
 These are called templates.